mattintosh4/NXWine/README.md

 ## Installation

-- New version: Run "NXWine Installer.app" from disk image.
+Run "NXWineInstaller.app" from disk image.
-- Old version: Install "NXWine.app" to `/Applications` folder.

 Note: This application's startup location has been fixed to `/Applications/NXWine.app`.